‘The Walking Dead’ Season 7: Negan TV Portrayal From Comics Slack AMC Ratings?

 The Walking Dead villain, Negan, also doesn’t seem to translate well regarding his presence to the TV audience, according to The Atlantic and it seems apparently the villain is quite memorable in the comics version who is “much discussed, rarely seen, and brutally memorable every time he shows up.”

 The Jeffrey Dean Morgan portrayal, not so much.
-Somehow it’s not seeming to translate in the same fashion and hopefully AMC will get back on the hype train come season eight.
-It’s turning into “The Negan Show” and even Morgan said it himself during an interview.
-He mention how Negan has “taken over” and “flexing his muscle” at this point and was cited saying that it’s a “departure from what you know and love about The Walking Dead.”
+Somehow it’s not seeming to translate in the same fashion, and hopefully, AMC will get back on the hype train come season eight.
+It’s turning into “The Negan Show, ” and even Morgan said it himself during an interview.
+He mentions how Negan has “taken over” and “flexing his muscle” at this point and was cited saying that it’s a “departure from what you know and love about The Walking Dead.”

 Did Jeffrey know something fans did not or was this just a coincidence?
 He did prove himself right with that statement per the ratings?